Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Evaluation

-{\it TRIAD.} Firstly, TRIAD tries to separate hot KV pairs that are frequently updated from cold ones at the memtable.
-Secondly, TRIAD postpones a compaction until the overlap between key ranges of SST files aggregates to some extent.
-Thirdly, it makes use of WAL to play the role of $L_0$ SST file, instead of writing the same KV pairs again.
-TRIAD attempts to alleviate write amplification with these techniques.
+{\it TRIAD}: TRIAD intends to alleviate the write amplification of LSM-tree through three techniques: Firstly, it tries to separate hot KV pairs that are frequently updated from cold ones at the memtable.
+Secondly, it postpones a compaction until the overlap between key ranges of \SST files aggregates to some extent.
+Thirdly, it makes use of WAL to play the role of $L_0$ \SST file, instead of writing the same KV pairs again.

-{\em Rocks-bu.} Rocks-bu is the other RocksDB variant that we have found being with the use of io\_uring.
-A team of three practitioners made use of the {\em batch I/O} feature of io\_uring to group I/O requests for RocksDB.
+\emph{Rocks-bu}: Rocks-bu is a RocksDB variant that has used {io\_uring}.
+It exploits {io\_uring}'s batch I/O feature to group multiple \texttt{fsync}s, targeting the throughput improvement.

-{\em SILK.} SILK focuses on I/O scheduling between insertions with memtable, flushes, and compactions, mainly for shorter tail latency.
+{\em SILK}: SILK focuses on I/O scheduling between insertions with memtable, flushes, and compactions, mainly for shorter tail latency.
 It allocates more bandwidth to internal operations, i.e., flushes and compactions, when foreground service is not heavy.
 It gives higher priority to flushes and compactions at lower levels (e.g., $L_0\rightarrow L_1$).
 Moreover, it allows compactions at lower levels to preempt ones at higher levels.

-{\em PhotonDB.} A group of Alibaba's researchers engineered PhotonDB by using io\_uring and coroutines to subsume threads in RocksDB~\cite{photonDB:coroutine}.
-Although they have been aware of asynchronous I/Os provided by io\_uring, they focus on applying coroutines and io\_uring to serve multiple clients in a network database.
-With a single client carrying one or multiple foreground threads, PhotonDB still waits for the completion of I/Os with io\_uring in the conventional synchronous manner.
+\emph{PhotonDB}: PhotonDB employs coroutines and {io\_uring} to serve one or more clients.
+For each client, it synchronously waits for I/O completions through {io\_uring}.

-{\em NobLSM.} NobLSM employs the periodical asynchronous commit of Ext4 journaling to persist files and thus remove {\tt fsync}s out of the critical path of compaction.
-It relies on Ext4 and demands handcrafted changes into Linux kernel.
+\emph{NobLSM}: NobLSM leverages the implicit asynchronous commit mechanism of Ext4 journaling to persist data, thereby removing \texttt{fsync}s from the critical path of compaction.
+However, it heavily depends on Ext4 journaling and requires modifications in the OS kernel (system software).